FernandezLJuan/DMRPF/README.md

 ## Running the Simulator

 ### Configuration File (`default.cfg`)
 The simulator uses a configuration file named `default.cfg` to set up the environment and other parameters at runtime.
-This file defines settings like the window size, grid dimensions, obstacle probabilities, and the number of robots.
+This file defines settings such as the window size, grid dimensions, obstacle probabilities, and the number of robots.
 Below is an example configuration:

 ```plaintext
 application:{